Italo-Soviet Pact: History

 Potemkin sent an invite to the Undersecretary of State, Fulvio Suvich, for an Italian mission to visit the Soviet Union in return.
 Representatives of the Italian Army and the Italian Navy, including a Brigadier General, toured the Soviet Union for two weeks, though the Italian Air Force did not, as Italo Balbo blocked the plan.
 There were further friendly exchanges in 1933 as an Italian submarine visited Batum on the Black Sea and three Soviet vessels visited Naples.
 This was in preparation for the visit of Maxim Litvinov.
 There were plans that Soviet captains from the Red Fleet would meet Benito Mussolini, but in the end this did not happen.

 These developments also coincided with Adolf Hitler's rise to power in Germany, as there was an element of uncertainty not only between the Soviets and Germans at the time, but also Italy and Germany (not least over the issue of the potential German annexation of Austria and furthermore Italian-controlled territories in South Tyrol).
 A third element to this relationship was the Turkish Republic.
 While the Soviet ships were in Naples, the Turkish Ambassador to Italy made a visit to the Soviet admiral on board.
 A potential Soviet-Italian-Turkish stability alliance troubled the Nazi government.
 Bernardo Attolico, who had been the Italian ambassador in Moscow since 1930 and helped pave the way for the 1932 agreement, called the military contacts a "tradition" and mutually beneficial, in that it helped to build Italian military and technological prestige.
 In the aftermath of these exchanges, Mussolini mobilised Italian troops in the summer of 1934 and had them placed on the Brenner Pass, aiming to ensure Austrian independence against the July Putsch.
+Mussolini hoped the pact would signal to Germany and Hitler that Italy would not support Germany against the Soviet Union and would bring back “reason” in Berlin, and reduce Germany’s antagonism towards the Soviets after Hitler’s rise to power.